guillainbisimwa/Ruby-ata-structures-and-algorithms-/README.md

 It is guaranteed that the number of unique combinations that sum up to `target` is less than `150` combinations for the given input.

+### 13. Container With Most Water [source](https://leetcode.com/problems/container-with-most-water/)

+Given `n` non-negative integers `a1, a2, ..., an` , where each represents a point at coordinate `(i, ai)`. `n` vertical lines are drawn such that the two endpoints of the line `i` is at `(i, ai)` and `(i, 0)`.
+Find two lines, which, together with the x-axis forms a container, such that the container contains the most water.

+Notice that you may not slant the container.

 ## Author

 👤 **Guillain Bisimwa**